zluo01/edex-ui/README.md

 ### Followup

-> PR welcome on new features
+> PR welcome on new features or bug fix

 - add Shortcuts to control terminal tabs
 - More styling or functions on terminal
 - Add webGL render support for terminal
 - Add support for styles in the original packages
-- More System support, currently temperature not support in M series chip.
+- More hardware support, currently temperature not support in M series chip nor AMD GPUs.

 ## Build